natelindev/tsdav/docs/docs/contributing.md

 ### WEBDAV quick guide

-WEBDAV uses xml for all its data when communicating, the basic element is `object`, multiple `object`s can form a `collection`, webdav server have `account`s and an `account` have a `principal` resource (i.e the default, main resource) and under that principle resource we have `home set` of the said resource where your actual resources are.
+WEBDAV uses xml for all its data when communicating, the basic element is `object`, multiple `object`s can form a `collection`, webdav server have `account`s and an `account` have a `principal` resource (i.e the default, main resource) and under that principal resource we have `home set` of the said resource where your actual resources are.

 `syncToken` and `ctag` are basically like hash of the object/collection, if anything in it changes, this token will change.